edgedb/easy-edgedb/chapter17/index.md

 The expression works well, giving names that start with Gospodin and strength values a bit higher than outside of Bulgaria.
 But note that the expression still returns a `default::Crewman`, as the alias is just an expression on top of the original type.

-## Creating new names for types in a query (local expression aliases)
+## Local expression aliases: creating new names for types in a query

 It's somewhat interesting that our alias is just declared using a `:=` when we wrote `alias CrewmanInBulgaria := Crewman`.
 Would it be possible to do something similar inside a query?
 The answer is yes: we can use `with` and then give a new name for an existing type.
 (In fact, the keyword `with` that we have been using the whole time is defined as a "{ref}`block used to define aliases <docs:ref_eql_with>`").

 Let's say that we want to compare the strengths of all our `MinorVampire` objects.
-This first query won't quite work, and you can probably guess why:
+This first query won't work the way we want it to, and you can probably guess why:

 ```edgeql
 select MinorVampire.name ++ ' is stronger than ' ++ MinorVampire.name ++ '? '